IOS: Home screen

-The home screen, rendered by SpringBoard, displays application icons and a dock at the bottom where users can pin their most frequently used apps.
+The home screen, rendered by SpringBoard, displays application icons and a dock at the bottom where users can pin their most frequently used apps. iOS home screens are typically made up of app icons and widgets; app icons launch the associated app, whereas widgets display live, auto-updating content, such as a weather forecast, the user's email inbox, or a news ticker directly on the home screen.
 The home screen appears whenever the user unlocks the device, presses the physical "Home" button while in an app, or swipes up from the bottom of the screen using the home bar.
-Before iOS 4 on the iPhone 3GS (or later), the screen's background could be customized only through jailbreaking, but can now be changed out-of-the-box.
 The screen has a status bar across the top to display data, such as time, battery level, and signal strength.
 The rest of the screen is devoted to the current application.
 When a passcode is set and a user switches on the device, the passcode must be entered at the Lock Screen before access to the Home screen is granted.

 In iPhone OS 3, Spotlight was introduced, allowing users to search media, apps, emails, contacts, messages, reminders, calendar events, and similar content.
 In iOS 7 and later, Spotlight is accessed by pulling down anywhere on the home screen (except for the top and bottom edges that open Notification Center and Control Center).
 In iOS 9, there are two ways to access Spotlight.
 As with iOS 7 and 8, pulling down on any homescreen will show Spotlight.
 However, it can also be accessed as it was in iOS versions 3 through 6.
 This endows Spotlight with Siri suggestions, which include app suggestions, contact suggestions and news.
 In iOS 10, Spotlight is at the top of the now-dedicated "Today" panel.

-Since iOS 3.2, users are able to set a background image for the Home Screen.
-This feature is only available on third-generation devices—iPhone 3GS, third-generation iPod Touch (iOS 4.0 or newer), and all iPad models (since iOS 3.2)—or newer.
+With the release of iPhone OS 3.2, users gained the ability to set a wallpaper for the Home Screen.
+The feature was initially only available on the iPad (1st generation) until the release of iOS 4 a few months after the release of iPhone OS 3.2, which brought the feature to all iPhone and iPod Touch models that could run the operating system, with the exception of the iPhone 3G and the iPod touch (2nd generation) due to performance issues with icon animations.

 iOS 7 introduced a parallax effect on the Home Screen, which shifts the device's wallpaper and icons in response to the movement of the device, creating a 3D effect and an illusion of floating icons.
 This effect is also visible in the tab view of Mail and Safari.

 Researchers found that users organize icons on their homescreens based on usage frequency and relatedness of the applications, as well as for reasons of usability and aesthetics.